thingsiplay/emojipick/README.md

 formatted like:

 ```
-❤️ name
-😂 name
+💩 poop / imagination
+👉😎👈 this guy
+"very@important.org" email
 ```

+It works with multiple emojis too.
+In fact, it even works with text until first space is encountered.
 The location of this file can be changed in the script `emojipick`.

 ## How it works